skgsergio/silabs-multiprotocol-firmware-zbgw04-usb/README.md

 not the one listed for the 0.12.0.

 **⚠️ IMPORTANT:** Pick the correct firmware version for your dongle revision.
-Firmware with hardware flow control WON'T work in dongles that doesnt support it.
+Firmware with hardware flow control WON'T work in dongles that doesn't support it.
 So please check carefully which dongle revision you own.

 | Silicon Labs Multiprotocol Addon Version | Gecko SDK | Firmware Files                                                                                                                                                                                                                                   |